 A burial policy, also known as final expense or funeral insurance, is a type of whole life insurance plan meant to pay for your funeral.
 Because it’s life insurance, the insurance company will quickly pay cash to a funeral home or your loved ones.

-Funeral insurance is an excellent buy if you have no financial means to pay for your end-of-life expenses.
+Funeral insurance is an excellent option if you have no other financial means to pay for your end-of-life expenses.
 It can provide immediate peace of mind to ensure your surviving loved ones don’t have to come out of their own pockets to pay for your funeral.

 All forms of life insurance result in a payout of cash (tax-free) to the beneficiaries of your choice.
 There are no restrictions on how the money is spent.
-So your beneficiaries can use the life insurance money to pay for your burial or anything else.
+Your beneficiaries can use the life insurance money to pay for your burial or anything else.